Get insider access

 8.0 HDR Gaming

 The TCL Q5 is very good for HDR gaming.
-It has decent HDR brightness in Game Mode and good enough contrast for dark room gaming, but since the TV lacks a local dimming feature, blacks aren't dark and inky, and highlights don't pop as much as they could.
-It has incredibly low input lag, which can be made even lower if you play in 1080p @ 120Hz or 1440p @ 120Hz.
-The TV also has a good enough response time that you don't have much blur or ghosting around quick-moving objects on the screen.
+It has decent HDR brightness in Game Mode and good enough contrast for dark room gaming, but since it lacks a local dimming feature, blacks aren't very deep, and highlights don't pop as much as they could.
+It has incredibly low input lag, so it delivers a responsive gaming experience.
+It also has a good enough response time that you don't have much blur or ghosting around quick-moving objects on the screen.

 Pros